maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 All communication to and from the Parsons block uses the JSON format.
 However, internally STACK uses maxima objets.
 We therefore need to convert between Maxima syntax and JSON format.

 1. The maxima function `parsons_encode(proof_steps)` will convert a list of `proof_steps` into a JSON string with hashed keys.
-2. The maxima function `parsons_deocde(ans1)` will convert a JSON string into a [proof construction function](../Proof/Proof_CAS_library.md).
+2. The maxima function `parsons_decode(ans1)` will convert a JSON string into a [proof construction function](../Proof/Proof_CAS_library.md).
-3. The maxima function `parsons_model_answer(ta, proof_steps)` takes the teacher's answer `ta` and a list of proof steps `proof_steps` and creates a JSON string which represents `ta` and lists any available (unused) strings from the `proof_steps` list.
+3. The maxima function `parsons_answer(ta, proof_steps)` takes the teacher's answer `ta` and a list of proof steps `proof_steps` and creates a JSON string which represents `ta` and lists any available (unused) strings from the `proof_steps` list.
 This function is needed to set up the "model answer" field in the inputs from a maxima representation of the proof.
 4. The maxima function `parsons_hash_map(proof_steps)` takes a two-dimensional steps array and returns a JSON string mapping original keys to their Base64 encodings.
 This is useful for interpresting students' answers in offline research.

 ### Block parameters: `height` and `width`